-Asset Holdings Number of bus shelters: 121

-Desired Level of Service Statement To provide a safer, comfortable, attractive and accessible bus shelters for public transport passengers and operators.
-Transport stops complaint with the Disability Standards for Accessible Public Transport 2002 (DSAPT)

-Available Data da As Asset data stored in end of year financial Fair Value asset database.
+Asset Holdings Νι Number of bus shelters: 121 Desired Level of Service Statement • To provide a safer, comfortable, attractive and accessible bus shelters for public transport passengers and operators.
+Transport stops complaint with the Disability Standards for Accessible Public Transport 2002 (DSAPT) Available Data As da As ca Asset data stored in end of year financial Fair Value asset database.
 Asset Data: location, type, condition rating, and Fair Value calculations.

-Last Condition Survey A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+Last Condition Survey A an of A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 In 2023, 98% of bus shelters were inspected.

-General Assessment Co ondition Rating % Assets (qty) \$CRC

-of Condition 1 Near Perfect 21 \$310,515

-2 Good 26 \$382,353

-3 Satisfactory 45 \$662,473

-4 Very Poor 8 \$115,670

-5 Unserviceable 0 \$0.00

-Total 100 \$1,471,011

-Main Findings A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These

-inspections assist with asset lifecycle monitoring and future renewal programming.
+General Assessment Co Condition Rating % Assets \$CRC (qty) of Condition 1 Near Perfect 21 \$332,096 2 Good 26 \$408,926 3 Satisfactory 45 \$708,515 4 Very Poor 8 \$123,709 5 Unserviceable 0 \$0.00 Total 100 \$1,573,246 Main Findings • A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+These inspections assist with asset lifecycle monitoring and future renewal programming.
 Most new shelters are provided by new development or through grant funding programs.
 Assets are repaired when damage occurs which creates a potential hazard for road users or members of the travelling public.
-Seek future funding grant opportunities to upgrade and improve bus shelters.
+Future Actions • Seek future funding grant opportunities to upgrade and improve bus shelters.
 Continue to undertake annual condition inspections of 100% of bus shelter assets.